Today (Australian TV program): Today Extra: 2016–present

 In January 2016, Nine announced that Mornings would be rebranded as Today Extra to become an extension of the network's breakfast show Today.
 The show was moved to the Today studio, while keeping its focus on light entertainment and news updates.

 In January 2019, Campbell was announced the new host of Weekend Today.
 He will continue to host the program on Monday, Tuesday and Wednesday, with Richard Wilkins joining the show as co-host on Thursday and Friday.

 In November 2019, Kruger announced her resignation from the Nine Network, with her last show on Friday 15 November.
 In December 2019, it was announced that Kruger's temporary replacement Sylvia Jeffreys will replace Kruger permanently upon her return from maternity leave in 2020.
 It was also announced that Campbell will return to hosting the show each weekday, with Wilkins moving to hosting Weekend Today.

-Belinda Russell joined the show to host in Jeffreys' absence.
+When Jeffreys became co-host of Today, Belinda Russell was appointed as her successor.
+A familiar face to viewers, Russell had regularly filled in as co-host over many years.